Welcome to Pretty Presets & Actions! We're so glad you're here.

 By Anna Gay on | No Comments

-In some cases, you may not want to have a vignette in your images: for example, if you are using a solid white background, you will probably want the white to remain consistent throughout the photo, with no shadows or grays in the corners of the image.
+In some cases, you may not want to have a vignette in your images: for example, if you use a solid white background, you will probably want the white to remain consistent throughout the photo, with no shadows or grays in the corners of the image.

 If, however, your image would benefit from a vignette, you can easily recreate this lens effect in Photoshop.